timhughes/vagrant_ansible_okd4/README.md

 # Vagrant > Ansible > OKD4

+OKD4 is the upstream community version of Red Hat's OpenShift Container Platform.
+This system which is based on Kubernetes and containers enables you to run you own Platform-as-a-Service on your own hardware or deploy it into a cloud platform such as Google Cloud or AWS.

 These instructions are based on https://docs.okd.io/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-requirements-user-infra_installing-bare-metal

 I have built this as a learning experience and potential use as a playground